vohi/minicoin/README.md

 ```
   -name: mandatory # The name of the machine; will also be set as the hostname
    box: mandatory # The vagrant box for the machine
-   coin: optional # The subdirectory with the provisioning files
+   roles: optional # One or more subdirectories with provisioning files

 # Optional virtual machine configurations